Kushner says Middle East peace plan will be 'good starting point'

-WASHINGTON (Reuters) - White House senior adviser Jared Kushner said on Thursday the Middle East peace proposal he is working on will be a “good starting point” to address the Israeli-Palestinian conflict.
+WASHINGTON (Reuters) - White House senior adviser Jared Kushner said on Thursday the Middle East peace proposal he is working on would be a “good starting point” to address the Israeli-Palestinian conflict.

-Kushner, who is married to U.S. President Donald Trump’s daughter, Ivanka, has been working on the peace plan for some two years and is expected to unveil his proposals in June after the Muslim fasting month of Ramadan.
+Kushner, who is married to U.S. President Donald Trump’s daughter Ivanka, has been working on the peace plan for some two years and is expected to unveil his proposals in June after the Muslim fasting month of Ramadan.

 “What we will be able to put together is a solution that we believe is a good starting point for the political issues and then an outline for what can be done to help these people start living a better life,” Kushner told the Washington Institute for Near East Policy.